 - Sponsored Research Expenditures

 - Guidelines for Proposals Involving Ithaca campus and Weill Cornell Medical College

-- Weill Medical College - Office of Grants and Contracts
+- Weill Medical College - The Office of Sponsored Research Administration

 - Inventions and Related Property Rights